 Valparaiso is a medium-sized city located in the state of Indiana.
 With a population of 33,897 people and 15 constituent neighborhoods, Valparaiso is the 26th largest community in Indiana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Valparaiso is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Valparaiso is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Valparaiso who work in office and administrative support (12.40%), sales jobs (10.02%), and teaching (9.74%).
+Unlike some cities, Valparaiso isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Valparaiso are a mix of both white- and blue-collar jobs.
+Overall, Valparaiso is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Valparaiso who work in management occupations (11.90%), sales jobs (10.82%), and office and administrative support (10.59%).

+Valparaiso is a somewhat ethnically-diverse city.
 The people who call Valparaiso home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Valparaiso residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Valparaiso include Irish, Polish, English, and Italian.
+Important ancestries of people in Valparaiso include German, Irish, English, Polish, and Italian.

 The most common language spoken in Valparaiso is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Chinese.